Productivity: Business productivity

 Productivity is one of the main concerns of business management and engineering.
 Many companies have formal programs for continuously improving productivity, such as a production assurance program.
 Whether they have a formal program or not, companies are constantly looking for ways to improve quality, reduce downtime and inputs of labor, materials, energy and purchased services.
 Often simple changes to operating methods or processes increase productivity, but the biggest gains are normally from adopting new technologies, which may require capital expenditures for new equipment, computers or software.
 Modern productivity science owes much to formal investigations that are associated with scientific management.
 Although from an individual management perspective, employees may be doing their jobs well and with high levels of individual productivity, from an organizational perspective their productivity may in fact be zero or effectively negative if they are dedicated to redundant or value destroying activities.
 In office buildings and service-centred companies, productivity is largely influenced and affected by operational byproducts—meetings.
 The past few years have seen a positive uptick in the number of software solutions focused on improving office productivity.
 In truth, proper planning and procedures are more likely to help than anything else.

 Productivity paradox

-Overall productivity growth was relatively slow from the 1970s through the early 1990s, and again from the 2000s to 2020s.
+Overall productivity growth in the US was relatively slow from the 1970s through the early 1990s, and again from the 2000s to 2020s.
 Although several possible causes for the slowdown have been proposed there is no consensus.
 The matter is subject to a continuing debate that has grown beyond questioning whether just computers can significantly increase productivity to whether the potential to increase productivity is becoming exhausted.